tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 Production of content is still mostly human today - but there is a smell in the air.
 Change is coming.
 And junkfeeds, fed by junkcontent will accelerate the problem.
 Further pushing underground junkusers who seek to protect their identity and personal space in the seas of change.

+--

+Publish at junkfeeds.world

+Outline:
+- Space has become digital junkspace has become junkfeeds
+- Platform and device age welcomed feeds as the entry point.
+- Human feeds aren't fast enough and aren't radical enough.
+We tried with "what time is the superbowl"
+- Enter junkfeeds.
+Entirely algorithmic feeds.
+Google leading the way, FB following.
+- Junkfeeds are radical and they radicalize
+- Junkfeeds are infinite and fractal.
+Search- replace search with pre-crimes.
+Click a link and a million more are suggested and unfurl.
+- Junkfeeds are also silently political - filtering out small indie sites.
+This URL is not shareable on FB.
+Post it and a tiny fraction of your friends will even see it.
+An invisible censorship.
+- Every search term has an infinite junkfeed on top.
+- Work has become junkfeeds too.
+Slack is a collection of junkfeeds demanding your attention.
+True for gig economy too "quote pulsing quantum cell of labor"
+- Forcing everything into shorter and shorter windows of time and stuffing infinite feeds into every window
+- The next generation growing up in Junkfeeds has learned to be junkusers.
+Shapeshifting
+- So what next?
+Where next?
+Time being carved up into ever smaller chunks.
+The final frontier of

+--